Jinhu-Wang/Global_EcoBio/README.md

 A single, combined GeoTIFF file named `merged_clipped.tif` in `data/4_merged/DSM`, representing the AOI as one continuous raster.

-The `data` folder of this workflow is shared [HERE](https://surfdrive.surf.nl/files/index.php/s/KWOSUgGYteT6nHO).
+The entire `data` folder of this workflow is shared [HERE](https://surfdrive.surf.nl/files/index.php/s/KWOSUgGYteT6nHO).

 ## License